adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 Hmmm... is that so?
 But wait, what *are* **coroutines**?

-> [**From Boost.Coroutine2**](https://www.boost.org/doc/libs/1_70_0/libs/coroutine2/doc/html/coroutine2/overview.html): A *coroutine* (coined by Melvin Conway in 1958!) is a function that can suspend execution to be resumed later.
+> **From** [**Boost.Coroutine2**](https://www.boost.org/doc/libs/1_70_0/libs/coroutine2/doc/html/coroutine2/overview.html): A *coroutine* (coined by Melvin Conway in 1958!) is a function that can suspend execution to be resumed later.
 It allows suspending and resuming execution at certain locations and preserves the local state of execution and allows re-entering the subroutine more than once.
 In contrast to threads, which are pre-emptive, coroutine switches are cooperative: the programmer controls when a switch will happen.
 The kernel is not involved in the coroutine switches.

 **This sounds just like what we want!**
 If we made `processLine()` above a *coroutine* then, instead of calling `doSomething(ptr)` in the loop body, we could (somehow) suspend the execution and ***yield*** the current value `ptr`.
 When the user so indicates (somehow), we can resume the computation from where we left off!

 <p align="center"><br><span style="font-size:4em;">🤯</span></p>

-To preserve state across calls, the coroutine local stack must persist beyond the initial call and unlike a regular [sub-]routine/function after returning the coroutine stack must persist and should not be overwritten as that is where the state is stored.
+To preserve state across calls, the coroutine local stack must persist beyond the initial call and unlike a regular [sub-]routine/function, after returning the coroutine stack must persist and should not be overwritten as that is where the state is stored.
 Moreover, re-entry should resume from the suspension point where we left off in the previous call.

 Amazingly, most common CPU architectures and OSs support multiple stack contexts for ***non-pre-emptive*** or cooperative threading via mechanisms called *fibers* (as opposed to the ***pre-emptive*** threads).
 The [**Boost.Coroutine2**](https://www.boost.org/doc/libs/1_70_0/libs/coroutine2/doc/html/index.html) library provides cross-platform abstractions over the various architectures and OSs (using [Boost.Context](https://www.boost.org/doc/libs/1_70_0/libs/context/doc/html/context/overview.html) for the low-level platform-dependent parts). [[P0876R8]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0876r8.pdf) proposes adding `fiber_context` support to the standard library.
 We'll see.